skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 A product manager I is embedded on a multidisciplinary team.
 At this level, you’ll be expected to:
 - Have some practical experience but need regular guidance and training to produce your best work and develop your skills
-- Work in combination with a more senior product manager
+- Work in combination with or under the guidance of a more senior product manager

 #### Skills needed for this level